RainbowHackerHorse/longview/README.md

 ### Features

-* Compatibility with Linux-based operating systems, Linode and non-Linode.
+* Compatibility with UNIX-like operating systems, Linode and non-Linode.
+This includes Linux, and FreeBSD currently.
 * An open-source software agent
 * Up-to-the-minute information about each system
 * Overview dashboard for all systems